-City of Bryan CDBG funded programs and non-funded partnership efforts taken in the 2021-22 Program Year to address emergency shelter and transitional housing needs locally include:
+City of Bryan CDBG funded programs and non-funded partnership efforts taken in the 2022-23 Program Year to address emergency shelter and transitional housing needs locally.
+While some efforts to address homelessness will use PY2022 funds, other program efforts will address needs indirectly by partnering with regional planning efforts addressing homelessness.
+Following are planned and anticipated efforts to analyze and address emergency shelter and transitional housing needs locally:

-- Point in Time Homeless Count: The City will participate in BVCH's 2022 Point-In-Time Homeless population and subpopulation counts. - Address Chronic Homelessness: The City and BVCH will support homeless providers in efforts to provide additional beds for the chronically homeless.
+- Point in Time Homeless Count: The City will participate in BVCH's 2023 Point-In-Time Homeless population and subpopulation counts. - Address Chronic Homelessness: The City and BVCH will support homeless providers in efforts to provide adequate beds for the chronically homeless.

-To ensure direct services to homeless persons, and to promote programs helping person avoid homelessness, the City of Bryan will also fund:
+To ensure direct services to vulnerable populations and persons at risk of homelessness, and to promote programs helping person avoid homelessness, the City of Bryan will also fund: